CarlosCar518/Bad-attempt-at-making-a-bash-copy/README.md

+                     --Probably I will stop updating for a while.
+I think I have done enough for now and wanna do something differente--

+--Now it can open executables from PATH with the PATHEXE.

 --Full inline editing added.
 Now its no only visual, the buffer changes too.
 I have not found bugs yet.

 --Improved a lot the stetic of the console, now kind of looks like a serious console.